-See the problem from the perspective of a permanent struggle and look at the wider picture.
-Apply your theoretical knowledge to the contemporary problems and find the patterns in the eternal conflicts of democracy and authoritarianism.
+See the problem from the perspective of a permanent struggle and look at the bigger picture.
+Apply your theoretical knowledge to contemporary problems and find the patterns in the eternal conflicts of democracy and authoritarianism.

 Understand the process of democratisation

 Dive deep into the conflicts of personal freedom versus the security of an individual and society, the role of homeland security in the democratisation or de-democratisation process and the failures of democratisation which paved the way for the totalitarian way.